TheLongSentance/chatbot_conversation/README.md

 ## Environment Setup

-Create a `.env` file in the root directory with your API keys:
+Create a `.env` file in the ./config/ directory with your API keys:

 ```
 OPENAI_API_KEY=your_openai_key